• Products

 • Labels – See results that contain a specific label or labels.
 When adding multiple labels to your filter, the operator used between the labels is OR.
 The ability to use the AND operator between labels is not supported.

 • Pages under – Return content that exists in pages under the selected page.
-This is helpful if know generally where the content you’re looking for exists in the page tree but don't know the exact page name.
+This is helpful if know generally where the content you’re looking for exists in the content tree but don't know the exact page name.

 • Search titles only - When selected, your results only contain pages whose titles contain the text entered in the search field.